humzasadiq/mad_fcm/README.md

 ## Important Notes

-1. The FCM token is unique to each device and app installation.
-It may change if:
+1. The FCM token is unique to each app compile
-   - The app is reinstalled
-   - The user clears app data
-   - The token is automatically refreshed by Firebase

-2. The access token from gcloud is temporary and will expire.
+2. The access token from gcloud is temporary (usually 1 hour) and will expire.
 You'll need to run the `gcloud auth print-access-token` command again to get a new token when it expires.

 3. After first login with `gcloud auth activate-service-account`, you typically won't need to reference the JSON file again unless you're switching accounts or credentials.